lasyasurakasi/deep_dream/README.md

-# 🧠 Deep Dream — Visualizing a Neural Network’s Imagination
+# Deep Dream — Visualizing a Neural Network’s Imagination

 What happens when you show a neural network a picture... and then ask it to "dream"?

-This project is a step-by-step recreation of **Google's Deep Dream**, a fascinating technique that visualizes the patterns learned by convolutional neural networks (CNNs).
+This project is a fascinating technique that visualizes the patterns learned by convolutional neural networks (CNNs).
 By amplifying the features the network sees in an image, we get results that are trippy, surreal — and deeply insightful.

 ---

-## 🧬 How It Mimics the Human Brain
+## How It Mimics the Human Brain

 Neural networks are inspired by the structure of the **human visual cortex**.
 Just like how your brain processes what you see in stages — edges, colors, patterns, faces — a CNN processes an image through multiple layers of neurons.